geofrancis/xv11lidar-MAVLINK/README.md

 xv11lidar-MAVLINK

 Adapter to convert a XV11 Lidar to Mavlink compatible with ardupilot.
-It has been tested on a STM32 blackpill,
+It has been tested on a STM32F4,

-ts running on a STM32 blackpill but could be ported to esp32.
+Its running on a STM32f4 blackpill but could be ported to esp32.

 Flight controller RX pin connects to A2,